TransposeData/transpose-decoding-sdk/README.md

 #### Output Format

 Each event from the stream will be returned as a dictionary with the same structure, containing `target`, `context`, and `event_data` fields.
-The `target` key contains information about the contract and event that was decoded, while the `context` key contains information about the block and transaction that the event was emitted in.
-The `event_data` key contains the decoded event data.
+The `target` field contains information about the contract and event that was decoded, while the `context` field contains information about the block and transaction that the event was emitted in.
+The `event_data` field contains the decoded event data.

 ```python
 {